 – Edwin Chang

 Pixar’s SparkShorts is delivering animated content from voices never heard before.
-Edwin Chang’s “Wind” emerged as one of the most memorable.
+Edwin Chang’s Wind emerged as one of the most memorable.
 A heartbreaking story about a grandmother and her grandson foraging their bleak surroundings to build a rocket- with dreams of escape.
-This story is a moving metaphor for immigrant sacrifice and separation.
-In a country built on immigrant perseverance, it is shocking how rare a story like this is recognized.
+Wind is a moving metaphor for immigrant sacrifice and separation.

-Edwin had been pitching, “short film ideas in various other forums, and the idea for what became “Wind” stuck in many people’s minds.”
+Edwin had been pitching short film ideas in various other forums, and the idea for what became Wind stuck in many people’s minds.
 In his initial pitch, “the characters and their home were continuously falling down a never-ending hole.
-While the concept was compelling, it became confusing and raised questions distracting from the storyline so we chose to simplify it to their world being suspended by the winds around them.”
+While the concept was compelling, it became confusing and raised questions distracting from the storyline so we chose to simplify it to their world being suspended by the winds around them,” says Edwin.

 ADVICE FROM EDWIN- “learn as much about filmmaking and all the different roles it has, both visible and invisible, to better understand the work involved”